Inf1n1ty0/PositronWiki/Printers/Positron/Software/PiImaging.md

 	1. Find the IP address of touchscreen from the onscreen buttons, menu -> network.
 If the RpiHotspot is turned off the IP address will be listed on the top line.
 The HotSpot button can be toggled if the IP address has not appeared yet.
   2. From a computer open either a terminal, Windows PowerShell, or use a program like [Putty](https://www.putty.org/)
-  3. Next log into the touch using SSH, the default user name is "pi" and password is "raspberry".
+  3. Next log into the touch using SSH, the default username is "pi" and password is "raspberry".
 Below shows an example of a SSH command using Windows PowerShell and username "pi".
   ```
   ssh pi@EnterIpAdressHere
   ```
   4. If using Windows PowerShell, it will prompt for the password but won't display anything when typing, just press enter when done.

  ### Perform Backup
- Once logged into the Rapsberry Pi touchscreen controller using SSH, follow these steps to access the USB Drive to perform a backup.
+ Once logged into the Raspberry Pi touchscreen controller using SSH, follow these steps to access the USB Drive to perform a backup.
- There are many different ways to perform the individual steps, but these work for this touchscreen.
+ There are several distinct ways to perform the individual steps, but these work for this touchscreen.
 - Enter these from the SSH terminal or command line, they may prompt for the password again.
 	1. Make a location for the flash drive to mount to.
   ```